takelwerk/takelage-var/README.md

   ``TESTVARS_ROLES_PLAYBOOK`` environment variable.
 - List of roles specified in playbook specified in ``molecule.yml``
+- List of roles specified in default playbook ``converge.yml``
-- List of roles specified in default playbook ``playbook.yml``
+- List of roles specified in old default playbook ``playbook.yml``
 - All roles in ``roles`` directory in project directory